Petruchio96/KOS-Scripts/README.md

 ### Function GetDeployableAntList()

 **Description:**  Returns a list of antenna parts that can extend or retract (fixed antennas not included).
 The function checks all the parts on the ship and returns a list of parts of just antennas that can extend or retract.

 **Required Parameters:**  None

+_**Optional Parameters:** None_

+### Function GetNonDeployableAntList()

+**Description:**  Returns a list of fixed, non deployable antenna parts.
+The function checks all the parts on the ship and returns a list of parts of just fixed antennas.
+This does not include the transmitter in a command module

+**Required Parameters:**  None